timm/shape/README.md

 To support easy documentation

-- GOLD code is stored in `x.md`  markdown files
+- GOLD code is stored in `x.md`  Markdown files (so can mix code and doc)
-- To share (e.g.) a common site map for the repo,
-  - Para one of  the main `README.md` file can be auto copied    to  all `*.md` files
+- There are also scripts to
+  - Add a table of contents to your Markdown, if you want them.
+  - Share a common header across all `*.md` files (copied over from para1 of the main `README.md`)

 To support easier access to nested array contents:
 - GOLD extends GAWK with a Python-like dot notation